Victimisation of Mir Shakil-ur-Rahman slammed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The speakers lamented that Mir Shakil-ur-Rahman had been under detention for the last 232 days on cooked-up charges and even denied a bail which was, otherwise, his right.
-They slammed the National Accountability Bureau (NAB) for pressuring the opposition political parties and the free media and looking the other way when it comes to the ruling party members.
+The protesters lamented that Mir Shakil-ur-Rahman had been behind bars for the last 237 days on false charges.

+They criticized the National Accountability Bureau (NAB) for victimising the opposition political parties and independent media at the behest of the government.

-The protesters questioned the NAB partiality and said the so-called anti-graft watchdog had taken no action over the huge corruption scams such as wheat flour, sugar, Malam Jabba land, Billion Tree Tsunami and Bus Rapid Transit Project and was instead busy going after the opposition politicians and independent media houses.
+The speakers pointed out that National Accountability Bureau had ignored the huge corruption scandals such as wheat flour, sugar, Malam Jabba land, Billion Tree Tsunami and Bus Rapid Transit Project linked to the government figures.

-They requested the Supreme Court of Pakistan to take notice of the case and provide justice to Mir Shakil-ur-Rahman who had been behind bars since March 12 of this year.
+They requested the apex court to provide justice to Mir Shakil-ur-Rahman who had been interned since March 12.